trutru21/mkv-factory/README.md

   - **best_per_language** (default) — Selects one best track per language defined in languages.
 - **languages** (String or List) — Used only when policy = "best_per_language".
   - Accepts language codes in ISO 639-2 (three-letter, e.g. "eng", "pol", "spa").
-  - "all" — processes all detected languages using the defined filters.
+  - **all** — processes all detected languages using the defined filters.
   - ["eng", "pol"] — processes only tracks matching those language codes.
 - **preferred_codecs** (List) — Used only with "best_per_language".
 List of codecs ordered from most to least preferred.
 Note that if the mkv does not contain any of the "preferred" codecs, the script will simply choose another one.
-  - Example: ["truehd", "dts-hd ma", "eac3", "dts", "ac3"] - processes all tracks matching the defined filters.
+  - `Example:` ["truehd", "dts-hd ma", "eac3", "dts", "ac3"] - processes all tracks matching the defined filters.
 - **exclude_titles_containing** (List) — Used only with "best_per_language".
 List of case-insensitive phrases that disqualify a track.
-  - Example: ["commentary", "director", "description"]
+  - `Example:` ["commentary", "director", "description"]
 - **default_track_language** (String) — Language code (three letters, e.g., "eng" or "pol") to set as default.
 If multiple matches are found, the first one is marked as default.
 Can also be set to "none" for subtitles (if set to "none" ensure the default_mode flag is set to "none as well!).
 - **default_mode** (String) (Subtitles only) — Controls default subtitle behavior.
-  - "first" — Sets the first subtitle track as default if default_track_language isn’t found (only if subtitles exist).
+  - **first** — Sets the first subtitle track as default if default_track_language isn’t found (only if subtitles exist).
-  - "none" — Recommended if you don’t want any default subtitles.
+  - **none** — Recommended if you don’t want any default subtitles.
 Ensures no default track is set.

 ### Cleanup Policy